Emergent random matrix universality in quantum operator dynamics: Abstract

 \section{Abstract}

-The memory function description of many-body quantum operator dynamics involves a carefully chosen split into `fast' and `slow' modes.
-An approximate model for the fast modes can then be used to solve for Green's functions $G(z)$ of the slow modes.
-One common approach is to form a so-called Krylov operator basis $\{O_{m}\}_{m\geq 0}$, and then approximate the dynamics restricted to the `fast space' $\{O_{m}\}_{m \geq n}$ for some large $n$.
-Denoting the fast space Green's function by $G_{n}(z)$, in this work we prove that $G_{n}(z)$ exhibits universality in the $n \to \infty$ limit, approaching different universal scaling forms in different regions of the complex $z$-plane.
+The high complexity of many-body quantum dynamics means that essentially all analytical or numerical approaches either exploit special structure or are approximate in nature.
+One such approach---the memory function formalism---involves a carefully chosen split into `fast' and `slow' modes.
+An approximate model for the fast modes can then be used to solve for Green's functions $G(z)$ of the slow modes, and the success of this approach depends on the accuracy of the fast space approximation.
+Using a formulation in operator Krylov space known as the recursion method, we prove the emergence of a universal random matrix description of the fast mode dynamics.
+This is captured by the `level-$n$ Green's function' $G_{n}(z)$, which we show approaches universal scaling forms in the `fast limit' $n\to\infty$.
+Notably, this emergent universality can occur in both chaotic and non-chaotic systems, provided their spectral functions are suﬃciently smooth.
 This universality of $G_{n}(z)$ turns out to be precisely analogous to the universality of eigenvalue correlations in random matrix theory (RMT), even though there is \textit{no explicit randomness} present in the Hamiltonian.
-At finite $z$, we show that $G_{n}(z)$ approaches the Wigner semicircle law, the same as the average resolvent in the bulk of the spectrum for the Gaussian Unitary Ensemble with a rescaled bandwidth.
-When $G(z)$ is the Green's function of certain hydrodynamical variables, we show that at low frequencies $G_{n}(z)$ is instead governed by the Bessel universality class from RMT.
-As an application we give a new numerical method, the \textit{spectral bootstrap}, for approximating spectral functions, including hydrodynamic transport data, from a finite number of Lanczos coefficients.
-Our proof is complex analytic in nature, involving a map to a Riemann-Hilbert problem which we solve using a steepest-descent-type method, rigorously controlled in the $n\to\infty$ limit.
-This proof technique assumes some analyticity and regularity conditions on the spectral function, and we comment on their possible connections to the eigenstate thermalization hypothesis.
-Also via the steepest-descent procedure, we are led to a related Coulomb gas optimization problem, and we discuss how a recent conjecture---the `Operator Growth Hypothesis'---implies that chaotic operator dynamics can generically be identified with the critical point of a confinement transition in this Coulomb gas.
-We then explain how this criticality has implications for the computational resources required to estimate transport coefficients to a given precision.
+Concretely, at finite $z$ we show that $G_{n}(z)$ approaches the Wigner semicircle law, while if $G(z)$ is the Green's function of certain hydrodynamical variables, we show that at low frequencies $G_{n}(z)$ is instead governed by the Bessel universality class from RMT.
+As an application of this universality, we give a new numerical method, the \textit{spectral bootstrap}, for approximating spectral functions, including hydrodynamic transport data, from a finite number of Lanczos coefficients.
+Our proof involves a map to a Riemann-Hilbert problem which we solve using a steepest-descent-type method, rigorously controlled in the $n\to\infty$ limit.
+Via the steepest-descent procedure, we are led to a related Coulomb gas optimization problem, and we discuss how a recent conjecture---the `Operator Growth Hypothesis'---implies that chaotic operator dynamics can generically be identified with the critical point of a confinement transition in this Coulomb gas.
+These results elevate the recursion method from a useful numerical technique to a theoretically principled framework with universal content.